WokLibCodeClub/.github/profile/README.md

 Scratch has produced a page of information for parents.
 You can find it [here](https://scratch.mit.edu/parents/).

-If you have never done any coding before we recommend trying out a game called [Rapid Router](https://www.codeforlife.education/rapidrouter) on the *Code For Life* website.
-This is a game with many levels which get more and more difficult, and introduce the main concepts of coding.
-If you want to save your scores as you go through the levels you can create a Code For Life account at [https://www.codeforlife.education/register_form](https://www.codeforlife.education/register_form): enter your date of birth in the **Independent learner** section then fill in the rest of the details, including your parent's email address.
-Once you have made an account you can login by going to [codeforlife.education/play/](https://www.codeforlife.education/play/) and clicking on the Log in button.
+If you have never done any coding before we recommend trying out a game called If you want to save your scores as you go through the levels you can create a Code For Life account at

-### Python session, 26th October 2024 at 11.45 am
+## Python session, 26th October 2024 at 11.45 am

 You will need an account with [trinket](https://trinket.io/) for this session, so if you don't have one already you should create one by going to [trinket.io/signup](https://trinket.io/signup).
 You will need a valid email address to sign up.